swzwij/GameMaker8/README.md

 # GameMaker8
-My GameMaker8 files from 2018
+My GameMaker8 files and games from 2018